Clicky

 • UI evaluation

-Involves assessing the visual design, layout, and organization of the software's graphical elements, such as menus, buttons, and navigation controls.
+Involves assessing the visual design, layout, and organization of the software's graphical elements (i.e. menus, buttons, and navigation controls).

 • Responsiveness testing